-By Sonja Kelly, CFI, and Evelyn Stark, MetLife Foundation
+By Sonja Kelly, CFI at Accion, and Evelyn Stark, MetLife Foundation

 What conditions create physical health?
 We know more now than we ever have—working out, eating lots of vegetables and limiting alcohol intake seem to be healthy decisions.
 But there is no one agreed-upon set of conditions for physical health and wellness.
 Rather, there is a body of literature that provides clues about different aspects of health.
 For instance, nutrition literature makes it clear that broccoli is a better food choice than bacon, and data shows us that doing yoga is healthier than watching TV.